yuyosy/textfsm-editor.react.web/README.md

 Open the `textfsm-editor.react.web.code-workspace` file with VSCode to open the workspace.

 ## Getting Started

-- Use the primitive environment
+- Using the Primitive Environment
-  - Use Node.js and Python without Docker.
+  - Run Node.js and Python without Docker.
-  - Refer to the installation instructions for the primitive environment.
-[Getting Started with the Primitive Environment](#getting-started-with-the-primitive-environment)
+  - Follow the installation instructions for the primitive environment: [Getting Started with the Primitive Environment](#getting-started-with-the-primitive-environment)
-- Use Docker Compose
+- Using Docker Compose
-  - Refer to the installation instructions for Docker Compose.
-[Getting Started with Docker Compose](#getting-started-with-docker-compose)
+  - Follow the installation instructions for Docker Compose: [Getting Started with Docker Compose](#getting-started-with-docker-compose)

 ### Notice